lquidfire/postallow/README.md

 http://www.stevejenkins.com/blog/2015/11/postscreen-allowlisting-smtp-outbound-ip-addresses-large-webmail-providers/

 # Known Issues
-* I'd love to include Yahoo's IPs in the allowlist via the same methods used for all other mails, but their SPF record doesn't support queries to expose their netblocks.
-The included ```scrape_yahoo``` script, which creates a static list of Yahoo!
-IPs by scraping their web page, is an acceptable work-around, but if you have a suggestion for a more elegant solution, please create an issue and let me know, or create a pull request.

 * I have no way of validating IPv6 CIDRs yet.
 For now, the script assumes all SPF-published IPv6 CIDRs are valid and includes them in the allowlist.

 * I've improved the sorting by doing the ```uniq``` separately, after the sort. ```sort -u -V``` is still ideal, but it the ```-V``` option doesn't exist on all platforms (OSX doesn't support it, for example).
 For now, I can live with the two-step ```sort``` and ```uniq```, even though the final output splits the IPv6 address into two grips: those that start with letters and numbers (2a00, 2a01, etc.) at the top, and those that start with numbers only (2001, 2004, etc.) at the bottom.
 All the IPv4 addresses in the middle are sorted properly.
 See the `/testdata/` folder for examples of different sorting attempts or to play around with your own attempts at sorting.
 If you have any suggestions to improve the sorting without losing any data, I'm all ears!